itsmehere/CS50AI/LectureNotes/Week6_Language.md

 | loved | 0.32| 0.08|
 | it | 0.30| 0.40|

-Using the able probabilites we can compute the joint probability for the above sentence which turns out to be: 😃 - 0.00014112.
+Using the able probabilities we can compute the joint probability for the above sentence which turns out to be: 😃 - 0.00014112.
 Alone, this number doesn't give us much information so we then compute a similar joint probability but multiply all the negative values instead.
 This gives us the value 🙁 - 0.00006528.
 After normalizing the values, we get:

 😃 = 0.6837
 🙁 = 0.3183

 We are 68.37% confident that the above sentence is positive.
 Once again, there are downsides to this approach.
-Let's say the probability of "grandson" occuring in a positive sentence was 0.00.
+Let's say the probability of "grandson" occurring in a positive sentence was 0.00.
 Our final probability would result in 0 which isn't exactly accurate because we are essentially ignoring all the other probabilities.
 Below are some possible solutions.

 ### Additive Smoothing: